mixdux/ClojuRPG/README.md

 Conteins logic for progress checking and incrementation.
 Progress (:prog player) is the main tool by which one can go through game.
 Every text and ambient change is closely connected to the amount of progress variable.
  - Util:
 Various utility methods; from getting the right text for current player race, to formatting one as it is required.

+Feel free to check out the ClojuRPG's wiki for more detailed information!